goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 (By the way, I hypothesize that these results for tokenizer-free models would hold for any reasonable variant of SSMs, such as probably most of the [[modern recurrent models](#modern-recurrent-models)].)

-### What's going on?
+### A heuristic explanation

-A useful model of what's going on is to turn back to the autoregressive state.
+A useful model of what's happening is to turn back to the autoregressive state.
 In a nutshell, because Transformers have an explicit cache of all prior tokens, they have an **inductive bias to pay attention to individual tokens**.
 Here are some useful heuristics for when attention is naturally suited to the job:
 - Does caching a representation for every "token" of data make sense?